mys3lf/recalot.com/README.md

 # Todos

- - Write more Tests
+ - Write more tests
  - Write more documentation and tutorials
- - Add Code Comments
+ - Add code comments
  - Add more functionality
+ - Build website
+ - Add more demos

 # License